 The market environment impacting the parcel and logistics business in 2012 was characterised by positive volume developments.
 In the business customer (B2B) segment, competition remained extremely intensive against the backdrop of a difficult economic environment.
 The specialised product of combined freight (parcels and pallets transported by one network) offered by Austrian Post in Germany benefited from the positive impetus generated, especially by the health care and pharmaceutical sector.
-In addition, the greater number of customer demands for integrated storage and distribution concepts, both from large customers as well as SMEs, confirm that fulfillment solutions from a single provider (e.g. storage, picking and various "value added services") will be even more intensely reclassification of the value logistics operations as part of the Parcel & Logistics Division, whereas the other half is the result of declining revenue from retail products and financial services.
+In addition, the greater number of customer demands for integrated storage and distribution concepts, both from large customers as well as SMEs, confirm that fulfillment solutions from a single provider (e.g. storage, picking and various "value added services") will be even more intensely promoted in the future.
+Moreover, companies are increasingly outsourcing their cash management, and are thus looking for qualified partners to ensure the secure shipping of money and valuables.